-Associate Director of Bands and OrchestrasArizona State University
+Associate Professor of Music and Director of Bands

-Dr. Jason Caslor was appointed Associate Director of Bands and Orchestras at Arizona State University in 2015.
-In addition to directing various instrumental ensembles, Caslor also mentors graduate conducting students, and teaches undergraduate and graduate conducting courses.
+Jason Caslor is an associate professor of music and director of bands at Arizona State University.
+In addition to directing the wind ensemble, he also mentors graduate conducting students, and teaches undergraduate and graduate conducting courses.
 Caslor is an educational clinician for Conn-Selmer.

-Caslor completed his Doctorate of Musical Arts (Conducting) at Arizona State University.
-Prior to earning a Master of Music (Conducting) degree from the University of Manitoba, Jason earned his Bachelor of Music and Bachelor of Education degrees from the University of Saskatchewan.
+Caslor completed his doctorate in conducting at Arizona State University.
+Prior to earning a master's in conducting from the University of Manitoba, he earned dual bachelor's in music and education from the University of Saskatchewan, Canada.

 Nothing fancy here!
 Bring your baton to this session that will review the basics of conducting while shifting our focus away from time keeping towards gestures that show the music and empower our students.

 This session is based on many years of adjudicating bands across Canada and throughout the United States.
 Topics will include repertoire selection, philosophical reasons for attending festivals, and common things that keep groups from showing their best.

 Choosing repertoire often feels like a full time job.
 Then there is still the score study and actual rehearsing.
 UGH!
 This session will aim to remind us to program music we are passionate about, be honest about what our students are capable of, and be mindful of how the music we pick is essential in setting up our students for success.